hunterlong/gifs/README.md

 ```

 # Advanced Usage
 You can add all the gifs.com attributes and even tag the gif with a user.
+You can trim your gif by inserting start and end in seconds.
 There's even a 'safe' option.
 ```go
 input := &gifs.New{
   Source: "https://www.youtube.com/watch?v=dDmQ0byhus4",